 Ginnie Mae establishes a reserve for losses through a provision charged to operations when, in management's judgment, defaults of issuers of mortgage-backed securities become probable.
 The reserve for losses is based on an analysis of the MBS portfolio outstanding.
 In estimating losses, management utilizes a statistically based model that evaluates numerous factors, including, but not limited to, general and regional economic conditions, mortgage characteristics, and actual and expected future default and loan loss experience.
 Management also considers uncertainties related to estimations in the reserve setting process.
 The reserve is relieved as losses are realized from the disposal of the defaulted issuers' portfolios.
 Ginnie Mae recovers part of its losses through servicing fees on the performing portion of the portfolios and the sale of servicing rights which inure to Ginnie Mae upon the default of the issuer.
+As Ginnie Mae's defaulted issuer portfolio decreases, original estimates are compared with actual results over time, and the adequacy of the reserve is assessed and if necessary, the reserve is adjusted.
 Ginnie Mae management believes that its reserve is adequate to cover probable losses from defaults by issuers of Ginnie Mae guaranteed mortgage-backed securities.
 Changes in the reserve were as follows: